-I did 3 rounds of usability testing, 1 with the paper prototypes, and 2 with mid-fidelity wireframes each with 5 participants.
+To check if my designs were even intuitive at all, I did 3 rounds of usability testing, 1 with the paper prototypes, and 2 with mid-fidelity wireframes each with 5 participants.

 the tasks the participants were asked to perform were:

-For the look and feel of hubble, I wanted to go for something fun and playful so that students will not feel intimidated when using the app.
+For the look and feel of hubble, I wanted to go for something fun and playful so that Isabella will not feel intimidated when using the app.
 I also went with a space theme to capture the "exploring different careers" aspect of the application.

 throughout this journey, there were many things that I could have considered but did not have the time and resources to.
 Since I only had access to the student POV to the problem space, I would like to research more about the industry professional's POV in order to make a hubble version for the professional's side.

 This project was the biggest UX project I had to date, and I am very proud of what I was able to accomplish.
 Though I had difficulties, I learned so much.
 Here are my top highlights:

 REMEMBER WHO THIS IS FOR.